joniec2/joniec2/README.md

 - 👀 I’m interested in gym, IT
 - 🌱 I’m currently learning flask and django apps
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: "comming soon"
+- 📫 How to reach me: 2 ways
+- 📨 krzysztofjonczyk@outlook.com
+- 🛜 www.linkedin.com/in/krzysztof-jonczyk

 <!---
 joniec2/joniec2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.